Defining a Legally Valid Marriage Under U.S. Immigration Law

 For more on what USCIS may look at, see Proving a "Bona Fide" Marriage for Immigration Purposes.

-Only Marriage to a U.S. Citizen or Permanent Resident Will Qualify Someone for a Green Card
+Only Marriage to a U.S. Citizen or Permanent Resident Can Lead to a Green Card

 There are only two classes of people living in the United States who can obtain permanent residence or green cards for their spouses: U.S. citizens and U.S. lawful permanent residents (green card holders).